kimwalisch/primecount/doc/Hard-Special-Leaves.md

 ## Gradually increasing the size of the counters array

-But this is not the end!
 So far we have focused on improving counting for the case when there are very few leaves per segment which are far away from each other.
 Generally there is a very large number of leaves that are very close to each other at the beginning of the sieving algorithm and gradually as we sieve up the leaves